Hafiz-sustswe/shanto-swe029.github.io/programmingnotes/array/smart-declaration.md

 ***

-**In the first code**, we declared an array of size 500000.
+**In the first code**, we declared an array of size `500000`.
 Then we scanned a value of n and took input of n integers as the elements of the array.
-Now, if n = 5, we do not need an array of size 500000!
-Again if n > 500000, this array will not be able to store all elements we need.
-Moreover, we will get a runtime error!
+Now, if `n = 5`, we do not need an array of size `500000`!
+Again if `n > 500000`, this array will not be able to store all elements we need.
+Moreover, we will get a `runtime error`!
 <br>
 So, to become a smart programmer, we declare the array as of the second example and BINGO!
 We feel like we are smarter than ever!
-But in this declaration, we will get a compilation error!
+But in this declaration, we will get a `compilation error`!
 Why?
 <br>
 Let's have a look at the code again.
-At first, we declared `ara[n]` and then we declared n.
+At first, we declared `ara[n]` and then we declared `n`.
 As C compilers run line by line, in the first line, it will see that we have used a variable `n`, but we have not declared 'n' yet!
-So, we'll get a compilation error!
+So, we'll get a `compilation error`!
 Because, in that particular line, the compiler does not know who the hell this `n` is!
 <br>
 So to fix this problem we write the following code.